barryclark/jekyll-now/_posts/2017-06-05-slack-prometheus-alertmanager.md

 The 'graph' link provides us with a direct link to the Prometheus graph view for that query.
 The issue however is that it's likely to guess that URL wrong.
 When behind a proxy or running the container as an image, this value needs setting to something your clients browser can resolve.

-To do this, define the following flag to prometheus and restart the Prometheus server:
+To do this, define the following flag to Prometheus and restart the Prometheus server:
 ```
 -web.external-url=http://externally-available-url:9090/
 ```